naranyala/buffcounts.nvim/README.md

-# buffcount.nvim
+# buffcounts.nvim

 ![screenshot](./doc/screenshot.png)

-this plugin aim to enhance clarity about every opened buffers, provide clear ranking to the most opened buffer.
+this plugin aims to improve clarity for each opened buffer, providing a clear ranking for the most opened buffers.

-- clarity is priority
+- enhance workflow clarity
-- memorize filepath better
-- easy to re-open with tools like `telescope.nvim`
+- easy to re-open buffer with tools like `telescope.nvim`
+- respect long directory path or filename (one level parent dir)
+- respect main content width view (not hiding the actual viewed content below)

 ## installation